learn-co-students/pfwtfp-dice-thrower-from-a-file-dan-reeve-s-module-1-gap/README.md

 We also guided you through a process of thinking about how to make small "cells" of objects collaborate together to make getting answers simpler.

-In subsequent lessons we'll be taking a solution to this problem and refactor the code to make it concise, clear, and beautiful.
+In subsequent lessons, we'll be taking a solution to this problem and refactor the code to make it concise, clear, and beautiful.
 You won't want to miss it!